kshedden/Earth.jl/README.md

 ````

 There are several ways to control the structure of the model
 fit by Earth.
-First we set `maxorder=1`, which produces an
+In the first example below we set `maxorder=1`,
-additive fit, meaning that each term in the fitted mean
+which produces an additive fit, meaning that each term in the
-structure involves only one of the original variables.
-By
+fitted mean structure involves only one of the original variables.
-default, the maximum "degree" of the fitted model is two,
+By default, the maximum "degree" of any term in the fitted model is
-meaning that each term can include up to two hinges involving
+two, meaning that each term can include up to two hinges involving
 the same variable.
 The constraints `maxorder=1` and `maxdegree=2`
 allow Earth to exactly represent the true mean structure in this
 example.